-- Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE lessons include all pupils using the R-Time approach.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The universal other to all children and YP PSHE lessons include all pupils using the Jigsaw scheme of work.
 All staff are responsible for the wellbeing, emotional, physical and mental health needs of pupils.
-This is co-ordinated by class teacher/ SENCo Counselling support services can be accessed where appropriate.
+This is co-ordinated by class teacher/ SENDCo Counselling support services can be accessed where appropriate.
 Pupil issues are dealt with by trained staff, as they arise.
 School nurse service is available through parental/ school referral.
 Trauma informed schools awareness.
-3 Trauma informed schools practicitoners.
+3 Trauma informed schools practitioners.
 Time limited and monitored groups address: self-esteem social skills anger management Risk assessments using the Aspire model are carried out to actively support pupils in their accessing and ensuring their health, well-being and emotional support when required.
 Fun Fit' targeted to help children with coordination issues.
 Teacher or TA support for children who are experiencing emotional issues.
-This may take to form of small group circle time and Thrive activities or R-Time.
+This may take to form of small group circle time and motional activities and Jigsaw.
 TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
 Additional support for students can be requested from CAMHS Social Care Dreadnought Penhaligans Friends and other outside agencies as appropriate.
 Pupils with specific medical conditions have individual health care plans.
-B-squared is used to tailor provision to need.
+Pre Key Stage and standards 1-4 are used to tailor provision to need.